 Assumptions

-The structuring task and the trading task will be two separate user interactions.more through the identification of risk and selection of hedging instruments than the trading portion.
+The first portion of the simulation will involve more detailed coaching through the identification of risk and selection of hedging instruments than the trading portion.

-The first portion of the simulation will cover fairly, while practice exercises.
+The first portion of the simulation will cover fairly complex deals, while simple, one-instrument deals will be incorporated in the knowledge system practice exercises.

 A dynamic model will be incorporated into the trading portion of the simulation, meaning that market movement and unexpected events will differ each time the learner takes the simulation.